-In anticipation of acceptance in Europe and the UK, t

-The IEEE 802.11 committee is now examining the needed changes required in the 802.11 MAC standard in order to operate under the European requirements of the recent ERC decision which are related primarily to sharing the band with other systems.
+In anticipation of acceptance in Europe and the UK, the IEEE 802.11 committee is now examining the needed changes required in the 802.11 standard in order to operate under the requirements of the recent ERC decision which are related primarily to sharing the band with other systems.
 The requirements for dynamic frequency selection, transmitter power control, statistical distribution of channels etc. are being studied.
-The FRC requirements will be included in any system proposed for operation there.
+The ERC requirements will be included in any system proposed for operation there.

-In general, oQur interpretation of the HIPERLANO coexistence approach at 5.15GHz is that it allows any number of proprietary implementations with minimal regard to intra-RLAN coexistence and mutual interference, the only restriction being simple radio parameters (power level power spectral density, out-of-band emissions etc. and possibly channelization).
-A though the 807.11 committee has been pleased by the actions of many of the regulatory agencies, there are, in hindsight, some reservations about how the spectrum was allocated and regulated.
-For example, in the US, we interpret HIPERLANO as equivalent to the Unicensed National Information Infrastructure (U-NII) frequencies regulations in the US in this respect, are equivalent to HIPERLANO and The US regulations are based only on protecting primary and licensed users of the spectrum; they allow a wide range of proprietary systems of both low and high bandwidth and low and high signalling rate devices to operate in the same spectrum.
+Our interpretation of the HIPERLANO coexistence approach is that it allows any number of proprietary implementations with minimal regard to intra-RLAN coexistence, the only restriction being simple radio parameters (power level, power spectral density, out-of-band emissions etc.).
+For example, we interpret HIPERLANO as equivalent to the Unlicensed National Information Infrastructure (U-NII) regulation in the US in this respect.
+The US regulations are based only on protecting primary and licensed users of the spectrum; they allow a wide range of proprietary systems of both low and high bandwidth and low and high signalling rate to operate in the same spectrum.
 This approach potentially makes the spectrum less usable for the intended (broadband) application requirements.